zhihanyang2022/dior/README.md

 ## Method 1: iterative

 This method only works for tall matrices (number of rows > number of columns) with orthogonal columns.
 Let $D$ and $M$ denote the number of rows and columns respectively.
+It can also work when $D=M$ but, empirically speaking, convergence is not guaranteed.

 $$Q^{(k+1)} = Q^{(k)} (I + \frac{1}{2} (I - Q^{(k) T} Q^{(k)}))$$